wvrld/fpv-combat-drone/README.md

 Adding an ‘ARM’ mode in the ‘Modes’ section allows you to control when the drone is armed or disarmed.
 To set this up, you need to bind your RadioMaster TX12 Radio Controller with the drone during configuration.
 Then, click on ‘Add Link’ next to the ‘ARM’ command, and toggle the switch on/off on the Radio Controller that you want to use for ARM/DISARM.
 This action configures it accordingly.

-Also, using the yellow scroll, as shown on the picture above, you can specify the tumbler state in which the drone will be armed.
+Also, using the yellow scroll, you can specify the tumbler state in which the drone will be armed.
 And don’t forget to save changes in the right bottom corner of the configuration page.

 The ‘Motors’ section has tools for testing and resolving issues with the motors on your drone.
 It enables you to individually activate each motor to confirm their proper functionality and configuration.
 For our setup, we should select the following options: